shrirupdwivedi/Data-Engineering-Portfolio/README.md

 # Data Engineering Portfolio of Shrirup Dwivedi

 Welcome to the Data Engineering Portolio of Shrirup Dwivedi.
-This repository contained the work done by Shrirup Dwivedi during his work at Springboard.

-He completed 11 minor and 2 major projects involving tools and technologies such as **Python, SQL, Azure, Hadoop, Spark, Docker, Airflow, Kafka and more.**
+His data engineering work involves tools and technologies such as **Python, SQL, Azure, Hadoop, Spark, Docker, Airflow, Kafka, Databricks and more.**

 He built end-to-end data pipeline in cloud enviroment in these two projects